 An examination of the interaction processes and structural factors of the international political system that affect the behavior of states.
 The role of diplomacy, international law and organizations, and war in the international system.
-Traces changes in the international system and the development of Soviet-American relations in the postwar period.
 IV

 PS 2204 Canadian Parliamentary Internship